-The United Nations fosters gender equality and encourages applications from suitably qualified and experienced women across the full range of career opportunities particularly in the more "nontraditional" field careers such as Aviation, Logistics Education An advanced university degree (Master's degree or equivalent) in human resources management, business or public administration, social sciences, education or related field is required for positions in the Professional and Higher category.
-A first-level university degree in combination with two years of relevant experience may be accepted in lieu of an advanced university degree.
-For positions in the Field Service category, a High school or equivalent diploma is required.
-A technical or vocational certificate in human resources management, administration or related area is required in addition to the specified experience.
+An advanced university degree (Master's degree or equivalent) in business administration, accounting, finance, education or related field area is required for positions in the Professional and Higher category.
+A first-level university degree in combination with qualifying years of relevant experience may be accepted in lieu of the advanced university degree.
+For positions in the Field Service category, a High School or equivalent diploma is required.
+Technical or vocational certificate in human resources management, administration or related area is required in addition to the specified experience.
 English and French are the working languages of the United Nations.
 Knowledge of a second official UN language is an advantage.

-There are various career opportunities related to Administration, such as the following:
+There are various career opportunities related to Finance, such as the following:

-- Chief Administrative Services

-- Training Officer

-- Quality Assurance Officer